-Take on the McKinsey SHL Test With Detailed Guides and Realistic Practice Tests – 2022 Update
+Beat the McKinsey SHL Test With Study Guides & Practice Tests – 2023

 Consulting jobs are highly sought-after positions.
 Young people today are especially drawn to these types of jobs.
 The Harvard Crimson announced that over a third of Harvard graduates work for consulting firms.
 This means that when it comes to a company like McKinsey & Company, one of the most highly regarded consulting firms, candidates are competing with potentially thousands and thousands of other smart young individuals.

 The McKinsey SHL Test will assess you in the following key areas:

 - Numerical Reasoning